How Warren Buffett Evaluates Stocks: Key Metrics to Consider

 1. Definition of ROE and Its Significance

-Return on Equity, or ROE, is like a report card for a company’s management.
-It measures how effectively the management is using the company’s net assets to generate profits.
+Return on Equity, or ROE, measures how effectively management uses shareholders’ equity to generate profits.
 Specifically, ROE is calculated as Net Income divided by Shareholders’ Equity.
-A higher ROE indicates a more efficient company that’s adept at spinning assets into profits.
+A higher ROE can indicate a business that turns owner capital into earnings efficiently, but the ratio needs context.

 1. Buffett’s Emphasis on Consistent and High ROE